 |November||Nutrition||Girl Child Education|

 Bella Healthcare conducts ‘Monthly Health Camps’ in various villages/slums to provide health promotion and education to large numbers of people.
-In 2013, Bella Health provided over 80 Health Camps among the target population, reaching nearly 8,000 participants.
+Bella Health provided over 80 Health Camps among the target population, reaching nearly 8,000 participants.
 Health camps are tailored to educate families, with special emphasis on reaching head of the households.
 Since men are often responsible for allocating family resources for healthcare, food, education, medical treatment, hygienic supplies, and family planning, it is crucial to include and educate them on health topics.
 Classes are held in evenings and Sundays, when men are readily available.